stiller-leser/wordpress-grunt-starter-theme/README.md

 [![endorse](https://api.coderwall.com/felixarntz/endorsecount.png)](https://coderwall.com/felixarntz)

-A simple blank [WordPress](http://wordpress.org/) starter theme intended to use with [Grunt](http://gruntjs.com/).
+A simple blank [WordPress](http://wordpress.org/) starter theme intended to use with [YeoPress](https://github.com/wesleytodd/YeoPress), [Grunt](http://gruntjs.com/) and [Bower](http://bower.io/).
 It is a solid flexible base, and gives you an efficient workflow since all the necessary stylesheets and scripts are compiled automatically whenever you change the source files.
 Of course you can also build them manually with one simple task.

+**Important:** If you're not using YeoPress, make sure to require the [manual](https://github.com/felixarntz/wordpress-grunt-starter-theme/tree/manual) branch of this repository instead of master.

 Features
 --------